For Sale By Owner

 the job done for them.

-By offering you this free, no obligation service now we hope to have the
+By offering you these free, no obligation services now we hope to have the

-opportunity to earn your business should you choose to hire a Realtor to help
+opportunity to earn your trust and business should you choose to hire a Realtor to help

-As a real estate professional we have all the tools, knowledge, support and
+As a licensed real estate professional we have all the tools, knowledge, support and

 as possible at the best price.